opengovsg/postmangovsg-guide/faq/faq-sender/cost-breakdown.md

 **Prerequisite**: Twilio account

 Twilio provides simple and flexible [pricing plans](https://www.twilio.com/pricing) for different tiers of users.
 Please click [here](https://www.twilio.com/sms/pricing/sg) for the latest information on SMS cost.
 A U.S. phone number costs $1.15 USD per month.
-This is sufficient for PostmanSG's current functionality of 1-way SMS from you to your recipients, as 2-way SMS communications are not currently supported by PostmanSG.
+This is sufficient for Postman's current functionality of 1-way SMS from you to your recipients, as 2-way SMS communications are not currently supported by Postman.

 | Twilio Payment Schemes  | What do you need?                  |
 | ----------------------- | ---------------------------------- |